 This RTÉ News report was first broadcast on 28 June 1963.

-Eunice Kennedy Shriver at the Special Olympics opening ceremony in Croke Park, Dublin in 2003.
+Eunice Kennedy Shriver at the Special Olympics opening ceremony in Croke Park in 2003.